midtown-ai/www/docs/glossary/s.md

  The Socratic method is a teaching and dialogue technique rooted in the practices of the ancient Greek philosopher Socrates.
 It is based on asking and answering questions to stimulate critical thinking, uncover assumptions, and clarify ideas.
 Instead of simply presenting information or directly answering questions, the Socratic method encourages exploration through disciplined and thoughtful inquiry.

  Questioning:

   * The teacher or facilitator asks a series of open-ended questions.
   * These questions are designed to probe deeper into the topic, challenge assumptions, and explore underlying beliefs.

  Dialogue:

   * It involves a cooperative discussion rather than a one-sided lecture.
   * Both participants—questioner and responder—actively engage in the exchange.

  Critical Thinking:

   * Participants are encouraged to think logically, evaluate evidence, and refine their thoughts.
   * It helps to expose contradictions or gaps in reasoning.

  Learning Through Reflection:

   * The process fosters self-discovery and learning as participants reflect on their own beliefs and knowledge.

  Iterative Process:

   * The dialogue often circles back to earlier points, refining and building upon ideas as understanding deepens.

- Example: Imagine a conversation about justice.
+/// example | Example: Imagine a conversation about justice.
 Instead of defining it outright, the facilitator might ask:
   * "What does it mean to be just?"
   * "Can you provide an example of a just action?"
   * "Is justice always fair?
 Why or why not?"
+///

  Through this dialogue, the participants would refine their understanding of justice, questioning initial assumptions and exploring the concept in depth.